leoste/java-heatmap/README.md

 Each time the project runs, random test data is generated.

+### answer-rate endpoint

-Once it runs, you can call on the `/api/heatmap/answer-rate` endpoint.
+Once the project runs, you can call GET `/api/heatmap/answer-rate`.
 The endpoint is protected by Basic Auth.
 Currently, the configured username is `user` and password `password`.

 The following query parameters must be added: `numberOfShades` (can be between 3 and 10), `dateInput` (must be formatted YYYY-MM-DD)